JupiterOne/sdk/packages/integration-sdk-cli/src/neo4j/README.md

 ## Usage

-Data is still collected in the same way as before with a call to `yarn start`.
+Data is still collected in the same way as before with a call to `npm run start`.

 Once data has been collected, you can run `j1-integration neo4j push`.
 This will push data to the Neo4j server listed in the NEO4J_URI .env parameter.
 If running